TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/LanguageFields.rst

 :sql:`sys_language_uid`

-   This field get defined in
-   :ref:`ctrl->languageField <ctrl-reference-languagefield>`.
-If this field is defined a record of this table can be translated into another language.
+   This field gets defined in :ref:`ctrl->languageField <ctrl-reference-languagefield>`.
+If this field is defined a record in this table can be translated into another language.

    .. include:: /Images/Rst/SysLanguageUid.rst.txt